For many businesses, conversion is the ultimate goal.

 Macro Conversion

-Macro conversions are the ultimate goals that a business aims for, such as completing a purchase or signing a contract.
-These actions usually come after one or more micro conversions and signify the completion of a customer journey.
+Macro conversions are the final actions that mark the completion of a business objective, like completing a purchase or signing a contract.
+They typically occur after one or more micro conversions and reflect a successful end to the customer journey.

 What is Conversion Strategy?